brito-j/dfa-sr/README.md

-# dfa-sr
+# SnapReport

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This project aims to bring a new interface to Vanderbilt University's Plant Operations maintenance request form, making it easier to submit and analyze requests as well as adding in an image upload component.
+This project is also part of Design for America (DFA) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server